 In each of the following exercises, you should assess whether the argument is valid.
 If it is, use Fitch to construct a formal proof.
-You may use Ana Con but only involving literals and $\perp$ .
+You may use Ana Con but only involving literals and \bot .
 If it is not valid, use Tarski's World to construct a counterexample.

-SECTION 6.6 Proofs without premises
+Proofs without premises

 Not all proofs begin with the assumption of premises.
 This may seem odd, but in fact it is how we use our deductive system to show that a sentence is a logical truth.
 A sentence that can be proven without any premises at all is necessarily true.
-Here's a trivial example of such a proof, one that shows that $a = a \land b = b$ is a logical truth.
+Here's a trivial example of such a proof, one that shows that $a=a \wedge b=b$ is a logical truth.

-demonstrating logical truth
+$demonstrating\\ logical\ truth$